-The Gibb River Road runs through the heart of the Kimberly region in Western Australia, one of Australia’s last wilderness fronteirs.
+The Gibb River Road runs through the heart of the Kimberley region in Western Australia, one of Australia’s last wilderness frontiers.

 You can free camp alongside waterholes where another soul can’t be found and spend your days exploring gorges and waterfalls, savannahs and bushlands, and if your game you can even swim with freshwater crocs.
 Apparently, they don’t bite!

 Tasmania is known as the natural state with pristine wilderness areas to explore, overland tracks to hike and some of best fresh produce in Australia to enjoy along the way.